andrewkatson/Denarii/README.md

 ```

 If you're on Mac, you may need to add the `--max-concurrency 1` option to
-monero-wallet-cli, and possibly monerod, if you get crashes refreshing.
+denarii-wallet-cli, and possibly denariid, if you get crashes refreshing.
 You also might need `--no-igd`.

 ## Running denarii wallet rpc server